RileyAlt/module-2-MyPortfolio/README.md

 # module-2-MyPortfolio
-This repository contains the code source for my portfolio and second assignment.
+This repository contains code to show off my coding skills

+showing advance uses of CSS while also becoming a portfolio for future employers to view my work